 If Nordic is what you’re after, head to Jug Mountain Ranch just outside of McCall to access groomed trails for skate skiing, classic skiing and fat biking, along with snowshoe trails and on-site bike and snowshoe rentals.

 Not a skier?
 No problem.
-Brundage Mountain offers snowmobile tours by reservation, as well as tubing and sleigh rides at the Activity Barn.
+Brundage Mountain offers snowmobile tours by reservation, as well as tubing at the Activity Barn.
 Snowshoeing is also available at gorgeous Ponderosa State Park, along the shores of Payette Lake.
 Snowshoes can be rented in McCall.

 Dining options abound in McCall for both lunch and dinner.
 Steamers Steak & Seafood is known for its Old West vibe, while nearby Salmon River Brewery offers pub fare and fresh brews.
 A bit further south, in Donnelly, Ragazza Di Bufalo features northern-style Italian dishes in an unpretentious setting (reservations are required).